+Unlike the graph case, in the sum-free setting, there are extremal configurations which are not sum-free even for 2 colors.
+Therefore, one would expect a more sophisticated extremal behavior as $r$ grows.
+Although some asymptotic bounds were obtained in~\cite{liu2017maximum}, the characterization of extremal sets for $r\geq 3$ remains widely open.

 Such problem was also studied for finite abelian groups.
 Let $G$ denote a finite abelian group.
 Over fifty years ago, Diananda and Yap~\cite{diananda1969maximal} determined the maximum density $\mu(G)$ of a sum-free set in $G$ whenever $|G|$ has a prime factor $q \not\equiv 1 \mod 3$, but it was not until 2005 that Green and Ruzsa~\cite{green2005sum} completely solved this extremal question for all finite abelian group.
-H\`{a}n and Jim{\'e}nez~\cite{han2018maximum} investigated the Erd\H{o}s-Rothschild extension for sum-free sets on some special abelian groups. \begin{thm}\cite{han2018maximum} Let $r\in \{2,3\}$, $q\in N$ and let $G$ be a abelian group of sufficiently large order, which has a prime divisor $q$ such that $q\equiv 2 \mod 3$.
-Then the number of sum-free $r$-coloring of a set $A\subseteq G$ is at most $r^{\mu(G)}$.
+H\`{a}n and Jim{\'e}nez~\cite{han2018maximum} investigated the Erd\H{o}s-Rothschild extension for sum-free sets on some special abelian groups.

+\begin{thm}{\rm (\cite[Theorem 3]{han2018maximum}).} Let $r\in \{2,3\}$, $q\in \mathbb{N}$ and let $G$ be a abelian group of sufficiently large order, which has a prime divisor $q$ such that $q\equiv 2 \mod 3$.
+Then the number of sum-free $r$-colorings of a set $A\subseteq G$ is at most $r^{\mu(G)}$.
 Moreover, the maximum is only achieved by the largest sum-free set. \end{thm} For more than three colors this phenomenon does not persist in general and the problem becomes considerably more complicated.
 For more details, we refer the readers to~\cite{han2018maximum}.
 For other abelian groups, despite some asymptotic bounds presented in~\cite{han2018maximum}, the exact extremal phenomena is unknown even for 2 colors.